linchangting/PaperList/README.md

   .........................................................

-  ## Workshop on Internet of Things Security and Privacy, ccs, 2017
+  ## Workshop on Internet of Things Security and Privacy, *CCS, 2017*
    1: **`Systematically Evaluating Security and Privacy for Consumer IoT Devices`**

    2: **`Plaintext Data Transmission in Consumer IoT Medical Devices`**